ali-shabani/vibe-todo/README.md

 2. Add a new todo by typing in the input field
 3. Add a detailed description in the textarea (optional)
 4. Click "Add" or press Enter to create the todo
-5. Click on a todo title to mark it as complete/incomplete
+5. Click the checkbox to mark a todo as complete/incomplete
+6. Use the tabs to filter between All, Active, and Completed todos
-6. Use the Edit button to modify a todo and its description
+7. Use the Edit button to modify a todo and its description
-7. Use Ctrl+Enter to save while editing descriptions
+8. Use Ctrl+Enter to save while editing descriptions
-8. Use the Delete button to remove a todo
+9. Use the Delete button to remove a todo

 ## Development